Course page

 • Problem sets will be posted on this webpage and should be submitted via bCourses.

-• Your lowest scoring problem set will be dropped at the end of the semester.
+• Problem sets are due before class on the due date, no exceptions.
+To accommodate difficult situations, your lowest scoring problem set will be dropped at the end of the semester.

 • You may work in small groups (2-3) on the problem sets but are responsible for submitting individually.